helske/walker/README.md

 * Fixed issue with Makevars and clang4 per request by CRAN.
 * Added option to predict on mean-scale, e.g, probabilities instead of 0/1 in Bernoulli case.
+* Fixed a bug in the Gaussian predictions, last time point was missing the observational level noise.

 ### 25.02.2019